Elections in Jordan: Political system

 Even after legalisation in 1992, political parties have long been weak, an intentional effect of the electoral system.
 They continue to have low membership, partly due to lingering fear of government discrimination of those holding a party membership.
 Instead, tribes have become effective political actors, playing roles traditionally associated with political parties, such as holding their own primaries and mobilising voters through their own electoral lists.
 Elections are therefore often based on patronage rather than politics, with votes falling along tribal or family lines.
 Politics mirrors the demographic split between those of Palestinian origin and those of East Bank origin.
-The state is dominated by East Bankers and they form the core of monarchical support, whereas Jordanian Palestinians have little political representation and a systematically discriminated against.
+The state is dominated by East Bankers and they form the core of monarchical support, whereas Jordanian Palestinians have little political representation and are systematically discriminated against.

 Electoral districts are delimited by the Cabinet upon the recommendation of the ministry of Interior.
 These constituencies followed administrative boundaries with some minor changes.
 Each constituency is unreflective of the populations within them.
 For example, in the 2013 elections the Amman government had 98,936 people per seat, whereas the Tafileh government had just 25,350.
 Irbid's seventh district had 48,701 registered voters leading to the winning candidate having 11,624 votes, whereas Ma’an's second district had just 6,733 registered voters and was won by a candidate who garnered only 1,648 votes.
 This gerrymandering means that often tribal representatives with local concerns rather than national platforms.

 As the election results are based on patronage rather than political alignment, parliaments is often ineffectual.
 The lack of political parties leads to it being very fractured, impeding reform.
 Elections are frequently manipulated by the state, from selective support of candidates with funding and media access, to in some cases direct electoral fraud through manipulating votes or manipulating turnout.
 This is frequently to the detriment of the Muslim Brotherhood’s political arm in Jordan, the Islamic Action Front.
 Suppression of the Muslim Brotherhood occurs alongside fear of electoral reform giving Palestinians increased political representation, as the IAF is seen as being supported by many Palestinians.

 The constraints and restrictions on the power of elected officials imposed by unelected officials has caused public apathy towards parliament.
 The Jordanian electorate however is largely aware of other electoral options and there is not much public discussion of flaws in the electoral system.
 While the government has frequently made rhetoric about improving the democratic system, this rhetoric far outstrips any actions it takes.